Chocolate in Painting for a Cozy Evening

 Fashion for the Kings

 Good Morning Sweetie

-The powerful and energetic drink, hot chocolate quickly became a typical breakfast of aristocrats.
+As it’s a powerful and energetic drink, hot chocolate quickly became a typical breakfast for aristocrats.
 Accompanied by a glass of water and a sweet pastry, it provided a positive boost for a tiring day of socializing and networking.

 Hot Chocolate Bath?

-The morning chocolate routine began in bed, as Pietro Longhi‘s portrayal of Venetian high society shows, yet this anonymous work proves that one could drink chocolate anywhere, even in a bath.
-What can be more indulgent than that?!
+The morning chocolate routine usually began in bed, as Pietro Longhi‘s portrayal of Venetian high society shows.
+Yet this anonymous work proves that one could drink chocolate anywhere, even in a bath.
+What can be more indulgent than that?

 From Painting to Advertising

 Jean-Etienne Liotard, a Swiss painter, created an entire series dedicated to ladies drinking or serving hot chocolate.
 For example, the painting below, showing a maid serving a cup of hot chocolate and a glass of water, was considered a masterpiece by Liotard’s contemporaries and it inspired many copyists to make replicas.
 Later, when hot chocolate became even more popular, the image inspired advertisements on Droste’s (a Dutch chocolate manufacturer) cocoa tins.